carloslab-ai/carloslab-ai.github.io/docs/UtilityIntelligence/GettingStarted/getting-started.md

 ### 1. How to get support?
 Currently, there are three ways to get support:

-1. Send an email to carloslab.customer@gmail.com, including your **Invoice Number**.
-2. Post your questions on the forum thread: [Utility Intelligence - A user-friendly Utility AI Framework](https://forum.unity.com/threads/utility-intelligence-a-user-friendly-utility-ai-framework.1547540/).
-3. Join my Discord community and post your questions there: https://discord.gg/vRFEK5uE3f.
+1. Join my Discord community and post your questions there: https://discord.gg/vRFEK5uE3f.
-	- I highly recommend this method since I regularly check Discord messages, so you will get support faster.
+	- I highly recommend this method since I regularly check messages there, so you'll receive support faster.
 <!--
-	- I highly recommend this method as you'll get support from fellow members in my community when I'm not available.
+	- I highly recommend this method as you'll receive support from fellow members in my community when I'm not available.
 -->
+2. Post your questions on the forum thread: [Utility Intelligence - A user-friendly Utility AI Framework](https://forum.unity.com/threads/utility-intelligence-a-user-friendly-utility-ai-framework.1547540/).
+3. Send an email to carloslab.customer@gmail.com, and don't forget to include your **Invoice Number**.

 ### 2. How to run demos in URP and HDRP